dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 - The Azure Logic Apps workflow syntax
 - The Google Cloud workflow syntax
 - The CNCF Serverless workflow specification

-#### CNCF serverless workflows

-Serverless Workflow (SLWF) consists of open-source, cloud native and industry standard DSL and dev tools for authoring and validating workflows in either JSON or YAML.
-SLWF is an ideal fit for Dapr's lightweight, portable runtime as it sits under the CNCF umbrella.

 #### Hosting serverless workflows